Alignak-monitoring/alignak-doc/source/07_alignak_features/realms.rst

 Example of realm usage
 ----------------------

-Let's take a look at two distributed environnements.
+Let's take a look at two distributed environments.

 In the first case the administrator wants totally distinct daemons.

-In the second one he just wants the schedulers/pollers to be distincts, but still have one place to send notifications (reactionners) and one place for database export (broker).
+In the second one he just wants the schedulers/pollers to be distinct, but still have one place to send notifications (reactionners) and one place for database export (broker).

-Distincts realms :
+Distinct realms :

 .. image:: /_static/images///official/images/alignak-architecture-isolated-realms.png